Homebrew/legacy-homebrew/README.md

     DELETE /jobs/<jobId>     - Kills the specified job GET /jobs/<jobId>/config - Gets the job configuration

+For details on the Typesafe config format used for input (JSON also works), see the [Typesafe Config docs](https://github.com/typesafehub/config).

 ### Data

-It is sometime necessary to programmatically upload larger files to the server.
+It is sometime necessary to programmatically upload files to the server.
 Use these paths to manage such files:

     GET /data                - Lists previously uploaded files that were not yet deleted POST /data/<prefix>      - Uploads a new file, the full path of the file on the server is returned, the